TungstenTransformation/KTScripts/GibberishDetection.md

   *this makes a **fuzzy dictionary** locator and does not use regular expressions.*
 ![image](https://user-images.githubusercontent.com/47416964/77315562-0b998d80-6d08-11ea-89ca-0e304ec802f5.png)
  * Test the locator and you will see all *meaningful* words on the document highlighted and their text replaced with their length & frequency.
+ *note in the example below that the 4th alternative is 8 characters long and appears on average 1.667 times per document.*
  ![image](https://user-images.githubusercontent.com/47416964/77315808-7cd94080-6d08-11ea-821c-b302dab76d50.png)
  * The Script Locator **SL_English** then sums the length of all words found (multiplied by their frequency) and then divides by the number of characters in the document.
 This should return a number above 100% for meaningful words and a number close to zero for gibberish.
  ![image](https://user-images.githubusercontent.com/47416964/77315923-b9a53780-6d08-11ea-82ee-6a875ab2b644.png)
+ * Use a benchmark set of real language documents and gibberish documents to find the best confidence threshhold for your project.